rciam/simplesamlphp-module-userid/README.md

     excluded from the authority part of the user id source.
  * `idp_tag_whitelist`: Optional, an array of tags that the auth process should be executed
+ * `idp_tag_blacklist`: Optional, an array of tags that the auth process should not be executed

 The generated identifiers have the following form:
 ```